dougajmcdonald/dougmcdonald.co.uk/blog/experimenting-with-mob-programming.md

 The Mob Programming process is quite a long way from our standard day to day development practices.
 There were some initial worries, typical concerns include:

-> "Can we actually get anything done?"
+> Can we actually get anything done?

-> "Isn't this going to be slower?"
+> Isn't this going to be slower?

-> "What do we do when we don't know what to type?"
+> What do we do when we don't know what to type?

-> "What do we do if a team member isn't there?"
+> What do we do if a team member isn't there?

 ## What happened